SaharMehrpour/e-commerce/README.md

 ## 🐳 Running the Project

+This application is containerized.
+Please ensure you have **Docker** installed on your machine before proceeding.

 Instead of running services manually, you can use the provided scripts.

 ### 🚀 Start the application